-A doctor may be able to tell if your symptoms indicate you have one of these rare or extreme types of migraines, or another condition altogether.
+A doctor may be able to tell if your symptoms indicate that you have one of these rare or extreme types of migraine or another condition altogether.

-People with hemiplegic migraines experience paralysis or weakness on one side of the body, disturbances in speech and vision, and other symptoms that often mimic a stroke.
+People with hemiplegic migraine attacks experience paralysis or weakness on one side of the body, disturbances in speech and vision, and other symptoms that often mimic a stroke.
 The paralysis is usually temporary, but it can last for several days.

 Two types of hemiplegic migraine exist: